cgwalters/min-cloud-agent/README.md

 At present, it implements a very small subset of the AWS EC2 metadata API.
 The list of requests implemented is:

+ * `/2009-04-04/user-data`: Execute arbitrary script (must start with #!)
-	`/2009-04-04/meta-data/public-keys/0/openssh-key`: Provision a single ssh key to the `root` account
+ * `/2009-04-04/meta-data/public-keys/0/openssh-key`: Provision a single ssh key to the `root` account

-In the near future, it will also implement the `user-data` request, just for shell script.
-This will allow you to directly call into the operating system tools (like package managers) to install e.g.  Ruby or Python for a configuration management tool, or to use `curl` to download further code.
+In contrast to cloud-init, the user-data must be an interpreted program; it can not be the YAML cloud-config, have includes, or anything like that.

+For example, suppose you want to add a user to the system.
+Rather than using cloud init's "users" attribute in the cloud-config YAML, you should simply invoke the operating system native tool, e.g. `/usr/sbin/useradd` directly in a shell script.

+It's strongly recommended that all operating system vendors shipping min-cloud-agent include the `curl` utility.
+This will allow user-data script authors to download further code from a URL, or perform a POST to registration/state server announcing that the system is online.

+Another very useful thing to do in user-data is to call into the system software management (e.g. yum/apt-get/rpm-ostree) to perform upgrades or install further applications (such as Docker) or higher level configuration management tools (such as Puppet).

+min-cloud-agent will never grow an abstraction layer for any of these things; if you are scripting multiple operating systems or versions, your userdata scripts must carry the abstractions.

 Dependencies
 ------------